It is a disorder of the cardiac rhythm (arrhythmia) caused by abnormal electrical signals in the lower chambers of the heart (ventricles).

 Sustained ventricular tachycardia can sometimes lead to sudden death and often requires urgent medical intervention.

-Immediate treatment usually involves the restoration of a normal heart rate by administering an electrical shock to the heart by defibrillation or cardioversion, but it can also involve the administration of medications orally or intravenously.
+Immediate treatment usually involves restoring an average heart rate by administering an electrical shock to the heart by defibrillation or cardioversion.
+Still, it can also affect the administration of medications orally or intravenously.

 Cardioversion is performed in a hospital setting using a cardioversion machine that monitors the heart rate before and after administering the shocks.

 An injection of an antiarrhythmic drug, such as lidocaine, can also be used to treat sustained ventricular tachycardia and restore normal heart rhythm.

 People with sustained or non-sustained ventricular tachycardia can be treated in different ways to prevent future episodes and related complications.
 Treatments for V-tach include:

 Catheter ablation: This procedure is often used when a discrete electrical pathway is responsible for increased heart rate.